-The potential pathways leading from the provisions of HB 1674 to decreased health disparities are depicted in Figure 1.
-There is strong evidence that housing youthful offenders in juvenile rather than adult correction facilities and providing access to adolescent specific services will likely lead to improved health outcomes, 1-6 and reduced recidivism for these youth.
-7-10 There is very strong evidence that reduced recidivism is also associated with improved health outcomes.
-11-16 There is very strong evidence that improving health for youth convicted as adults will decrease health disparities both for this population in general (which is disproportionality impacted by negative health outcomes)2,5,11-16 as well as for youth of color who have worse health outcomes than their counterparts for many health measures, and who are disproportionately transferred to the adult justice system in Washington.
-19-22
+The potential pathways leading from the provisions of HB 1743 to decreased health disparities are depicted in Figure 1.
+There is strong evidence that housing youthful offenders in juvenile rather than adult correction facilities and providing access to adolescent specific services for individuals aged 21-24 will likely lead to improved health outcomes, 1-6 and reduced recidivism for these young adults.
+7-15 There is very strong evidence that reduced recidivism is also associated with improved health outcomes.
+16-21 There is very strong evidence that improving health for youth convicted as adults will decrease health disparities both for this population in general (which is disproportionality impacted by negative health outcomes)^{2,5,16-21} as well as for youth of color who have worse health outcomes than their counterparts for many health measures, ^{22,23} and who are disproportionately transferred to the adult justice system in Washington.
+24-27